GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/02.Gleams-of-the-Golden-Morning/docs.md

 ---
+title: |
-title: 892.
-Gleams of the Golden Morning
+    892. Gleams of the Golden Morning - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 892.
+Gleams of the Golden Morning.
+The golden morning is fast approaching; Jesus soon will come To take his faithful and happy children To their promised home.
+O, we see the gleams of the golden morning Piercing thro' this night of gloom!
+O, we see the gleams of the golden morning  That will burst the tomb.
+    keywords:  |
-    keywords: Christ in Song, Gleams of the Golden Morning, The golden morning is fast approaching,
+        Christ in Song, adventhymnals, advent hymnals, Gleams of the Golden Morning, The golden morning is fast approaching.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 892. GLEAMS OF THE GOLDEN MORNING
+####  Christ in Song,

 ```txt
 1.